kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

   - There's an entire universe of users and developers that we could be reaching that didn't grow up on mailing lists and emacs. :D
   - Specifically, hosting our lists on google groups has some issues:
     - Automated filtering traps Zoom invites for SIG/WG leads
+    - Cannot use non-google accounts as first class citizens (Google Account required to create/manage group, join a group)
     - Hard to search across multiple lists
     - There's no way to see all the kubernetes lists in one view, we have to keep them indexed in sigs.yaml
     - Filtering issues with the webui with countries that block Google